gtully/jboss-amq-quickstarts/README.md

 Red Hat JBoss A-MQ Quickstarts
 ==============================
-Summary: The quickstarts demonstrate Red Hat JBoss A-MQ.
+Summary: These quickstarts demonstrate Red Hat JBoss A-MQ.
 They provide small, specific, working examples that can be used as a reference for your own project.

 Introduction
 ------------